ninjacoder88/software-fundamentals/04-NamespacesClassesAndMore/04-NamespacesClassesAndMore.md

 **What are namespaces?**
-A way to organize classes
+A way to organize classes and create scope

 **What are classes?**
 A representation of a thing or idea.